JAlcocerT/JAlcocerT/content/blog/outro-kindle.md

 ---
-title: "Kindle"
+title: "Kindle, notes and Pandoc"
-date: 2025-11-10
+date: 2025-09-16
 draft: false
-tags: ["Outro","kindlemodding","Your ebook Notes Knowledge Base"]
+tags: ["Outro","kindle modding","Your ebook Notes Knowledge Base","sell-your-ebook","Business Model Canvas","Affine"]
-description: '.'
+description: 'Create your ebook and sell it on your website.
+Clear the chaos with Perplexity or notebookllm?'
 url: 'kindle-clippings-knowledge-base'
 ---